runtimeverification/evm-semantics/evm.md

 Execution Gas
 -------------

-Each opcode has an intrinsic gas cost of execution as well (appendix H of the yellowpaper).
+The intrinsic gas calculation mirrors the style of the YellowPaper (appendix H).

 -   `#gasExec` loads all the relevant surronding state and uses that to compute the intrinsic execution gas of each opcode.